ludiosarchive/mute-new-tabs/README.md

+*"One person's data is another person's noise."*

 Mute New Tabs
 ===
-This is a Chrome extension that fixes the peculiar decision to allow websites to make noise without your permission.
-It mutes the audio in all new tabs, until you manually un-mute them by clicking the mute/un-mute icon in the tab.
+Mute New Tabs is a Chrome extension that fixes the peculiar decision to allow websites to make noise without your permission.
+It mutes the audio in all new tabs.
+If necessary, you can un-mute a tab by clicking the mute/un-mute icon in the tab itself.

 It also mutes the tab when you navigate to a different origin.

 It also injects a content script on {youtube, vimeo, soundcloud, twitter}.com that unmutes the tab when you click on a volume control on the page.
-It does this because interacting with a volume control shows a clear intent to change the volume, and the tab mute shouldn't get in the way.
+Clicking a volume control shows a clear intent to change the volume, so the tab mute shouldn't get in the way.

 All three features can be toggled in the extension's popup window: